ReactionMechanismGenerator/RMG-Py/documentation/source/users/rmg/surfaces.rst

 * table of atom types in users/rmg/database/introduction.rst
 * table of atom types in reference/molecule/atomtype.rst

 Several surface specific features need to be considered when setting up an input file for RMG-Cat reaction mechanism generation, as they cause certain aspects of it to deviate from the standard gas-phase RMG input file.

 Firstly, RMG-Cat can model constant temperature and volume systems for surface reactions.
-The temperature, initial pressure, initial mole fractions of the reactant species, initial surface coverages, catalytic surface area to volume ratio in the reactor and surface site density are defined for each individual reaction system in the input file.
-As for the simple reactor model in RMG, the initial mole fractions are defined using the label for the species in the species block.
-It can include gas-phase and/or adsorbed species.
-The surface site density is the amount of active catalytic sites per unit surface, and varies depending on the catalyst in question.
+The temperature, initial pressure, initial mole fractions of the reactant species, initial surface coverages, catalytic surface area to volume ratio in the reactor, and surface site density are defined for each individual reaction system in the input file.
+As for the simple reactor model in RMG, the initial mole fractions are defined in a dictionary with the keys being names of species corresponding to molecules given in the species block.
+The ``initialGasMoleFractions`` dictionary should contain gas-phase species, the ``initialSurfaceCoverages`` dictionary should contain adsorbates and vacant sites.
+Both will be normalized if the values given do not sum to 1.00.
+The surface site density (``surfaceSiteDensity``) is the amount of active catalytic sites per unit surface area, and varies depending on the catalyst in question, but is held constant across simulations.
+The ratio of catalyst surface area to gas phase volume (`surfaceVolumeRatio`) is determined by reactor geometry, and so may be different in each ``surfaceReactor`` simulation.

 The following is an example of a surface reactor system for catalytic combustion of methane over a Pt catalyst::